 - How should we scale the team as we grow?

-- What are best practices in managing a customer experience team?
+- What are best practices in managing a digital experience team?

 Building a winning customer experience starts with people—your own and your customers.

-The Sitecore Customer Experience Maturity Model (CXMM) provides a roadmap to:
+The Sitecore Digital Experience Maturity Model (DXMM) provides a roadmap to:

-- Align customer experience strategies and tactics with business goals
+- Align digital customer experience strategies and tactics with business goals

 - Collect and connect data to create a single view of the customer